Becoming an Outstanding School...

 Leadership at all levels

-At my last school - Haileybury - I worked to ensure leadership awards and opportunities were available at all levels.
+At my last school I worked to ensure leadership awards and opportunities were available at all levels.
 Staff attended courses with UCL in London, and were trained in coaching skills, leadership of teams and performance management.
 Then for students, there was a Junior Award for Primary, awards based in the middle and upper school, with older students able to work on accredited leadership awards from Duke of Edinburgh to other national awards.
 There were many to chose from including Sports Leadership, Language Leadership, Asdan Awards, and we even created our own Haileybury Leadership Award.
 So we were not only training and encouraging staff and parents to help and serve, but the ethos was slowly spread to the student body as well.
 I have engaged staff to work on this in two schools which have both achieved the highest levels of achievement.
-Haileybury in Astana was rated as having outstanding international practice in 17 out of 19 areas and CATS Canterbury was rated as Excellent in every category in its Independent School Inspection.
+My last school was rated as having outstanding international practice in 17 out of 19 areas and CATS Canterbury was rated as Excellent in every category in its Independent School Inspection.

 Investing in staff and students alike brings amazing dividends and drives a school to being an institution where people feel valued and supported.
 Excellence is inevitably the end result, where everyone values education and strives to make it the best it can possibly be.